CluEleSsUK/socialincome-selection-bot/README.md

 This is how often (in milliseconds) the bot will check the github repo for changes and potentially trigger any outstanding draws.

+## Miscellaneous
+You can run the tests with `npm test`.
+You can run the linter with `npm run lint`.
+You can generate pure javascript by running `npm run build`.
+If you get some issues such as `ReferenceError: fetch is not defined`, you probably need to update your version of Node to 19.

 ## TODO
 - [ ] push support for the bot (rather than just storing things locally leading to merge conflicts)
 - [ ] Firebase integration for storing new participants in the `longlist.txt`